foss-for-synopsys-dwc-arc-processors/toolchain/README.md

     $ git checkout arc-releases

-This repository can be checked out to a specific GNU Tool chain for ARC release by specifying a particular release tag, for example for 2015.12 release that would be:
+This repository can be checked out to a specific GNU Toolchain for ARC release by specifying a particular release tag, for example for 2015.12 release that would be:

     $ git checkout arc-2015.12

-Building the Tool chain
+Building the Toolchain
 -----------------------

-The script `build-all.sh` will build and install both _arc*-elf32-_ and _arc*-snps-linux-uclibc-_ tool chains.
+The script `build-all.sh` will build and install both _arc*-elf32-_ and _arc*-snps-linux-uclibc-_ toolchains.
 The comments at the head of this script explain how it works and the parameters to use.

 The script `arc-versions.sh` checks out each component Git repository to a